Yoga Wrist Supports: Your Guide to Pain-Free Practice

 Tweak as You Go

-Finding the right wrist aid takes some experimenting.
-Trust your body’s signals and adjust, as B.K.S.
+Finding the right wrist aid takes a bit of tinkering.
+Let your body be the coach and adjust as you go.
+As B.K.S.
 Iyengar said, “Alignment is the foundation of a safe practice.”

 Placement Tips